KDAB/kuesa/tools/gltfViewer/README.md

 To play an animation, use the `--play <name>` argument.
 The animation will play once.
 To play it continuously, use the `--loop` argument.
 The `Space` key can be used to pause or resume the current animation.

+By default, the first available reflection plane is selected to render reflections.
+To specify a reflection plane, use the `--reflectionPlane <plane name>` argument.
+If a reflection plane matching the specified name exists, it will be used to render reflections.